tglen002/rshell/README.md

 rshell
 ======

-Project sourse can be downloaded from https://github.com/tglen002/rshell.git
+Project source can be downloaded from https://github.com/tglen002/rshell.git
 -----------

 Authors and Contributors List